 No unexpected ingredients here; you will mainly need Eggs, Cream, Spinach and Feta!
 I also used some Spring Onion (Scallion) that works perfectly with the spinach, but you could also use Onion instead.

-- Chopped Spring Onion
+- Spring Onion / Scallion: finely chopped.

-How to make the Spinach Quiche Filling with Feta
+How to make the Quiche Filling

 - Whisk the Eggs and Cream together, along with the Salt, Pepper and Garlic Powder.